AdobeDocs/experience-manager-64.de-DE/help/sites-developing/extending-analytics.md

 </span>
 ```

 At page load, all `data-tracking` attributes will be collected and added to the event store of the ContextHub, where they can be mapped to Adobe Analytics events.
-Ereignisse, die nicht zugeordnet sind, werden von Adobe Analytics nicht verfolgt.
+Ereignis, die nicht zugeordnet sind, werden von Adobe Analytics nicht verfolgt.
 See [Connecting to Adobe Analytics](/help/sites-administering/adobeanalytics.md) for more details about mapping events.

 ### Verfolgen von benutzerspezifischen Ereignissen nach dem Laden einer Seite {#tracking-custom-events-after-page-load}